-Like many other cosmetic procedures, Botox is not permanent and will last for about three to four months.
+Like many other cosmetic procedures, Botox in NYC is not permanent and will last for about three to four months.
 After that period, the targeted muscles will lose their paralytic effect and will once again begin to constrict.
 Further injections will be required to maintain the wrinkle-free, youthful appearance.
 If you are planning on having Botox administered to you, it is essential that you consider the cost of having the procedure performed more than once every year.

 With that said, it is also important to point out that continuous use of Botox can weaken the muscles which cause wrinkles.
 This may seem like a negative characteristic of Botox, but in fact, this is something which can help you maintain your smooth and clear skin for several more months.
 Doctors have evidence to believe that long-term benefits of Botox include longer retention of treatment’s results and better skin texture.

 Moreover, static wrinkles can also lose their constricting effects for longer periods.
 These are thin wrinkles which appear in certain locations like the forehead even when the face is relaxed.
 Over long periods of dosing with Botox, the muscles behind static wrinkles can become inactive leading you to get rid of the creases.